balaji1974/devops/01 - Docker/README.md

-docker image inspect 100229ba687e -> To see the details of an image using its tag docker image remove mysql -> Remove the docker image docker container stop mysql -> Stop the running container
+docker image inspect 100229ba687e -> To see the details of an image using its tag docker image remove mysql -> Remove the docker image

+docker container stop mysql -> Stop the running container (gracefully) docker container kill mysql -> Shutdown the running container immediately (not gracefully)

-docker container pause 832 -> To pause a running container docker container unpause 832 -> To unpause a running container
+docker container pause <container id> -> To pause a running container docker container unpause <container id> -> To unpause a running container

 docker container inspect ff521fa58db3 -> To inspect a container docker container prune -> Remove all stopped containers